-You can find a full list of family campout dates for 2018 in the Urban Park Rangers Calendar of Events.
-Make a note to register on the correct date.
-It's probably best to register for as many of the trips as possible until you snag a spot, but don’t register for the same trip more than once!
+Check back for additional times as they are released.
+You can find a full list of 2018 family campout dates in the Urban Park Rangers Calendar of Events.
+Smart tip: Make a note to register on the correct date.
+It's best to register for as many of the trips as possible until you snag a spot, but don’t register for the same trip more than once!
 If you do, you'll be disqualified.

-A version of this article first published in April 2010, but it is revised annually.
+A version of this article was first published in April 2010, but it is updated annually.